Black, cream, gold, light brown, white

 Diet factors into their farty behavior as well.
 If they eat too many carbohydrates, they don’t break down the sugar and starch properly, and the food ends up fermenting in their intestines.
 Since they are generally not highly active dogs, they don’t need as many carbs as other breeds.
-Find food that doesn’t have a large amount of carbs or grains.

 Avoid giving your Bulldog or Bulldog mix any leftovers or table scraps because they won’t digest them quickly, and you will smell the regret later.

 2. All the muscle hides a sensitive soul.

 English Boston-Bulldogs have a leaner build than English Bulldogs but are thicker than the wiry Boston Terriers.
 They are a pup of averages between the two parent breeds in their build, energy levels, and health.
 Even though they are agile, they still have a more muscular build than other dogs that share a similar height.

 Even with the muscles, English Boston-Bulldogs have sensitive souls.
 The tender-hearted dogs are alert to the emotions running in the air around them and should be treated with patience.
 Being left alone for extended amounts of time leads to sadness and sometimes even depression.